UppaJung/harvard-cs-tbd/README.md

 ## Expected Learning Outcomes

 1. Students will learn to examine systems to identify the explicit and implicit human-factors assumptions.
-2. Students will learn to formalize hypotheses for testing theses systems assumptions.
+2. Students will learn to formalize hypotheses for testing these systems assumptions.
 3. Students will develop skills reading research papers, evaluating their findings, and identifying their limitations.
-4. Students will use this skills  to build their knowledge of state-of-the-art research and experimental methods.
+4. Students will use these skills to build their knowledge of state-of-the-art research and experimental methods.

 ## Course Evaluation